All About the CPRA

 Right to Verifiable Requests - Consumer requests for the right to deletion and disclosure of their personal information must be verifiable and specific to the issue being addressed.

-In fact, the California Privacy Protection Agency will be the first enforcement and oversight agency of its kind in the country, even trumping the state's Attorney General in matters related to the CPRA.
+In fact, the California Privacy Protection Agency will be the first enforcement and oversight agency of its kind in the country, even trumping the state's Attorney General in matters related to the CCPA (CPRA).

 The Agency's board will be composed of members theoretically possessing some level of expertise in privacy, consumer rights or technology.
 The state's Governor will select the board's chair and one member, while the others would be appointed by the Attorney General, Senate Rules Committee, and the Speaker of the California Assembly.

-The CPRA enhances consumer privacy rights and protections by requiring businesses to disclose more information, and put protections in place.
+The CPRA amends the CCPA by enhancing consumer privacy rights and protections by requiring businesses to disclose more information, and put protections in place.

-Make sure you follow the regulation's requirements if the CPRA applies to you.
+Make sure you follow the regulation's requirements if the CCPA (CPRA) applies to you.
 This will include:

 - Ensuring you're offering minors adequate protections